SierraSoftworks/blog/src/posts/2021-02-14-recipe-for-a-monitoring-service.md

 #### Ticketing
 Regardless of whether you decide to page someone or not, you should have a ticket to track the work being performed to fix a problem.
 It doesn't much matter whether this ticket is being cut in [Jira](https://www.atlassian.com/software/jira), [GitHub](https://www.github.com) or your own in-house issue tracker.
-The point is that when someone starts working to triage an issue, they shoud have somewhere to document what they are doing and keep a record of whatever followup needs to take place.
+The point is that when someone starts working to triage an issue, they should have somewhere to document what they are doing and keep a record of whatever follow-up needs to take place.

 If you have decided that an event doesn't warrant a page, but should be looked at by a team, then placing a ticket in their work backlog is a great way to ensure that it gets processed without the cost of interrupting their daily workflow.